Royal Rumble (2026): Background

+The event was held at Riyadh Season Stadium, a purpose-built temporary outdoor stadium in the King Abdullah Financial District.
+The preceding night's episode of SmackDown was also held here.

-Ahead of the Netflix debut, WWE officially confirmed that the 39th Royal Rumble, and 14th event in the Saudi Arabian partnership, would be happening in Riyadh in January 2026 as part of Riyadh Season, which previously hosted Crown Jewel; the 2025 Crown Jewel was moved to Perth, Australia as a result.
-On September 12, 2025, the date was confirmed for Saturday, January 31.
-With the 2026 Royal Rumble in Saudi Arabia, the 2026 calendar year will host three events in the country instead of two, as 2025 only had one.
-This also returns the Royal Rumble to its traditional January slot as the 2025 event was held in February.
-The event will feature wrestlers from the Raw and SmackDown brands.
+Ahead of the Netflix debut, WWE officially confirmed that the 39th Royal Rumble, and 14th event in the Saudi Arabian partnership, would be happening in Riyadh in January 2026 as part of the 2025–2026 Riyadh Season, an annual series of entertainment events that previously hosted WWE's Crown Jewel; the 2025 Crown Jewel was moved to Perth, Australia, as a result.
+It was later confirmed that it would be held on Saturday, January 31 at a purpose-built temporary outdoor stadium called Riyadh Season Stadium in the King Abdullah Financial District.
+With the 2026 Royal Rumble in Saudi Arabia, the 2026 calendar year will host three events in the country instead of two, as 2025 only had one (Night of Champions).
+This also returned the Royal Rumble to its traditional January slot as the 2025 event was held in February.
+The event primarily featured wrestlers from the Raw and SmackDown brands.
+The January 30 episode of Friday Night SmackDown was also held at the same venue.
+The main theme song was "Heavy Is the Crown" by Linkin Park.

-In addition to airing on traditional pay-per-view worldwide, it will be available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that have not yet transferred to Netflix due to pre-existing contracts.
-This will be the first Royal Rumble to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PPV and livestreaming events expired at the conclusion of Clash in Paris in August 2025.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
-For 2026, the men and women can choose which world championship to challenge for at WrestleMania 42; the men can choose Raw's World Heavyweight Championship or SmackDown's Undisputed WWE Championship, while the women have the choice between Raw's Women's World Championship and SmackDown's WWE Women's Championship.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+The winner traditionally earns a world championship match at that year's WrestleMania.
+For 2026, the men and women could choose which world championship to challenge for at WrestleMania 42; the men could choose Raw's World Heavyweight Championship or SmackDown's Undisputed WWE Championship, while the women had the choice between Raw's Women's World Championship and SmackDown's WWE Women's Championship.

+Broadcast outlets

+The event was available to livestream on ESPN's direct-to-consumer streaming service in the United States, Netflix in most international markets, the WWE Network in Austria, Germany, Italy, and Switzerland, SuperSport in Sub-Saharan Africa, and Abema in Japan.
+This was the first Royal Rumble to livestream on ESPN in the United States, as WWE's contract with Peacock to air main roster PLEs expired at the conclusion of Clash in Paris in August 2025.